Originally published on TheDentistsNetwork.Net

 By Thomas L. Snyder, DMD, MBA, Senior Director Henry Schein Professional Practice Transitions

-Establishing a realistic practice transition plan is not just for someone who wants to retire in the next few years, but applies to numerous situations.
-For example, if you are a solo practitioner and your practice has been growing steadily to the point that you may need another provider.
-Or, based on your age and/or your career stage will this associate doctor be just a long-term employee or a candidate for some type of equity transfer?
+Establishing a realistic practice transition plan is not just for someone who wants to retire in the next few years, but can apply to numerous situations.
+For example, if you are a solo practitioner with a steadily growing practice, you may need an additional provider who may be a long-term partner or a candidate for some type of equity transfer, depending on your age and/or career stage.
 Do you have a vision of owning multiple practices?
 If so, how many practices are you planning to own?
 Will your multiple ownership plans lead to your eventually selling to a larger corporate group entity?
 As you can see transition planning

 If you are considering a practice sale in the next 5 to 10 years, first ask yourself, “Can I afford to retire, and what type of lifestyle do I want after retirement?”
 This is a question you may not want to risk answering on your own without some professional guidance.
 So, we urge you to enlist the services of a fee-based financial planner.
 Together, you’ll carefully examine your current assets and personal net worth to determine if the timetable to sell your practice is a realistic one.
 Financial planners will help you set realistic financial targets and advise what is needed to achieve them.
 Identifying your transition timeframe is

 For those doctors considering expanding your current office to one or more multiple locations, is your balance sheet strong enough to deal with the potential financial stress of owning multiple locations?
 This becomes particularly important if you require bank financing to fund your expansion plans.